TheNourhan/learn_Nodejs/README.md

-# Learn Node.js & Express.js & MongoDB
+# Educational project

 ## Overview
 This is a backend programming tutorial using Node.js Express.js and MongoDB from a youtube course.
-About more than 13 hours approximately.
+"About more than 13 hours approximately".
 ```bash
 https://youtube.com/playlist?list=PLQtNtS-WfRa8OF9juY3k6WUWayMfDKHK2&si=EcxhwF8cOc50KVAM
 ```
-- I learned the following concepts:
+- **I learned the following concepts**:
 1. What is Node.js and how do they actually work? what is Modules?
 2. Blocking VS non-Blocking code
 3. buffers